zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER EIGHT.md

 "Hang on," he said.
 "Back, Fang."

-He let them in, struggling to keep a hold on the collar of an enormous black boarhound.
+He let them in, struggling to keep a hold on the collar of an enormous black boar hound.

 There was only one room inside.
 Hams and pheasants were hanging from the ceiling, a copper kettle was boiling on the open fire, and in the corner